EX1: Internet/World Wide Web/Bluetooth/Wi-Fi

 The Internet

 The Internet is becoming a more significant aspect of daily life for people worldwide.
-GCF Global defines the internet as "global network of billions of computers and other electronic devices."
+GCF Global defines the internet as "A global network of billions of computers and other electronic devices."
 The Internet makes it possible to perform a variety of activities, like accessing nearly any information and communicating with anyone and everyone around the globe.
 (Internet Basics: What Is the Internet?, n.d.).

 The world's first computer was the ENIAC, built during WWII by the United States:

-(ENIAC | History, Computer, Stands for, Machine, & Facts, n.d.)
+(ENIAC | History, Computer, Stands for, Machine, & Facts, n.d.) |

 The creation of the internet was a process that spanned many decades and is a culmination of the work of various parties, so it's impossible to name a single inventor.
 The official "birthday" of the internet is January 1, 1983.
 The "network of networks" that would become the Internet we know and use today was put together by researchers around this date (Andrews, 2019).
 The primary reason for the formation of the internet was to establish a means of communication between computers that would effectively transmit electronic information or data.